Matryoshka Doll | Explaining Recursion | Tower of Hanoi | Merge Sort | Review | Resources

 Choose recursion rather than looping when the problem you are trying to solve can be solved by repeatedly shrinking the problem down to a single, final simple problem.
 You should avoid recursion when the iterative solution is simpler and more easily understand and programmed.
 Recursion has many method calls and is not always easy to follow.

-Directions: After watching and studying the video on Recursion Basics, take the short quiz in itsLearning.
+Directions: After watching and studying the video on Recursion Basics, take the short video check in itsLearning.

 One method can call another method.
 With recursion, a method calls itself.
 If you think about that, after the method was invoked the first time, the program would never end because the method would continue to call itself forever.
 However, if the method had some kind of trigger that told it when to stop calling itself, then it would be a good recursive method.

 The base case of a recursive method is a comparison between a parameter of the method and a predefined value strategically chosen by the programmer.
 The base case comparison determines whether or not the method should call itself again.
 Each time the recursive method calls itself and the base case is not satisfied, the method temporarily sets the call aside before making a new call to itself.
 This continues until the base case is satisfied.
 When there is finally a call to the method that makes the base case true (satisfied), the method stops calling itself and starts the process of returning a value for each of the previous method calls.
 Since the calls are placed on a stack, the returns are executed in the reverse order of how they were placed.
 This order is known as last-in, first-out (LIFO), which means that the last recursive call made is the first one that returns a value.